Social Icons

 Directed by John Lasseter

-After the success of their first movie together, Disney/Pixar went ahead to make many more movies together, but soon they returned to the movie that started it all, Toy Story, but Disney’s initial plan was for Toy Story 2 to be a home video, but upon reading the script and seeing the reels they noticed the possibilities of another blockbuster lurks, so Disney pumped money into it, recalled the voice cast and Toy Story 2 was made, a wonderful additional to its 1995 original.
+After the success of their first movie together, Disney/Pixar went on to make many more films.
+But soon, they returned to the movie that started it all: Toy Story.
+Initially, Disney planned for Toy Story 2 to be a direct-to-home-video release.
+However, after reading the script and seeing the reels, they realized the potential for another blockbuster.
+So, Disney invested more money, recalled the voice cast, and Toy Story 2 was made—a wonderful addition to its 1995 original.

-Toy Story 2, picks up from where the last one stopped, and it didn’t neglect to let us know that Andy himself is getting older; the puppy and the Mrs Potatoe Head toy mentioned at the end of the first film are also featured in this movie, their addition to the clan, was so well done that you will not feel like they were crowding.
-Then the adventure in this movie is not a Woody trying to clear himself, it is a save woody adventure.
-The movie’s directing is just as good as the first, the score not so great, but it is negligible and the CGI is upgraded.
+Toy Story 2 picks up where the first one left off, and it doesn’t shy away from showing that Andy is growing up.
+The puppy and Mrs. Potato Head toy mentioned at the end of the first film are also featured in this movie.
+Their addition to the group is so seamless that it never feels like they’re crowding the story.
+This time, the adventure isn’t about Woody trying to clear his name; it’s about saving Woody.
+The directing is just as strong as in the first film, the score isn’t as memorable, but it’s not a big deal, and the CGI is noticeably upgraded.

-The movie plot sees Woody (Tom Hanks) get stolen by a collector, the other toys noticed this theft and with Buzz (Tim Allen) hell-bent to save Woody, recruited some other toys: Rex, Mr Potatoe Head, Slinky Dog and Hamm the piggy bank on a journey to go save Woody from his captor.
+The plot revolves around Woody (Tom Hanks) being stolen by a collector.
+The other toys notice his absence, and with Buzz (Tim Allen) determined to save him, they recruit Rex, Mr. Potato Head, Slinky Dog, and Hamm the piggy bank for a rescue mission.

-The idea for a sequel was being put together after the release of the first, but production faced a lot of hiccups on the way, mostly due to Disney’s set release date of the film costing Pixar to work at a fast pace to meet the set release date.
-The movie story had a lot of recycled ideas that were in the draft of the first film, which were discarded.
-These ideas included but not limited to, the obsessive toy collector, who here in this movie is the main antagonist (Sid Philips, Andy’s former neighbor before they moved was the first movie’santagonist).
+The idea for a sequel was in the works shortly after the first movie’s release, but production faced several challenges, mostly due to Disney’s tight release schedule.
+This forced Pixar to work at a breakneck pace to meet the deadline.
+The story also recycled several ideas that were originally drafted for the first film but were discarded.
+These included the obsessive toy collector, who serves as the main antagonist in this movie (replacing Sid Phillips, Andy’s former neighbor and the antagonist of the first film).

-Upon its release, Toy Story 2 cost 90 million dollars to make, and it recruited over 480 million from the box office, making it a commercial success.
-The high approval rating of the film puts it in the league of movies (rare movies) whose sequels are regarded to be just as good as the original, or even better.
+Upon its release, Toy Story 2 cost $90 million to make and earned over $480 million at the box office, making it a commercial success.
+Its high approval rating places it among the rare sequels considered just as good as—or even better than—the original.

-Toy Story 2 is a fun and great movie.
+Toy Story 2 is a fun and fantastic movie.

 0 comments: